All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What Is NAD+?

 NAD+ (nicotinamide adenine dinucleotide) is a coenzyme present in every cell of your body.
-It is essential for energy metabolism, DNA repair, and the activity of key regulatory enzymes including sirtuins and PARPs .
+It's important for energy metabolism, DNA repair, and the activity of key regulatory enzymes including sirtuins and PARPs .

 NAD+ levels naturally decline with age, and restoring those levels has become a focus of longevity and wellness research .
 Therapy can be delivered through IV infusion, subcutaneous injection, or oral precursors like NMN (nicotinamide mononucleotide) and NR (nicotinamide riboside).